zooniverse/front-end-monorepo/docs/arch/adr-31.md

 The Solar Jets project requires a TemporalRotatingRectangle drawing tool for volunteers to capture the width, height, angle and time properties of a solar jet.
 At the time of this writing, the `front-end-monorepo` has a standard Rectangle drawing tool which gives the width and height properties.
 Based on the standard Rectangle drawing tool, we want to create a RotatingRectangle drawing tool and a TemporalRotatingRectangle drawing tool.

-The RotatingRectangle drawing tool is a common tool used in the Panoptes code based and eventually needs to be written in the `front-end-monorepo`.
+The RotatingRectangle drawing tool is a common tool used in the `Panoptes-Front-End` code base and eventually needs to be written in the `front-end-monorepo`.
 This is a good opportunity to complete this task.

-The idea is to create two new rectangle drawing tools based off the standard Rectangle drawing tool. once complete, the `front-end-monorepo` will have the following rectangle drawing tools:
+The idea is to create two new rectangle drawing tools based off the standard Rectangle drawing tool.
+Once complete, the `front-end-monorepo` will have the following rectangle drawing tools:

 **Rectangle**